Clemapfel/crisp/docs/frequency_domain/frequency_domain_filtering.md

 As expected the filters center moved towards the top left of the image.

-Multiplying a fourier spectrum with a filter that is not radially symmetrical, will result in it's phase angle shifting.
+Multiplying a fourier spectrum with a filter that is not symmetrical, will result in it's phase angle shifting.
 This usually corrupts the resulting image.
-To prevent this, we can turn on ``force_symmetry``, which automatically mirrors the offset filter across the center, resulting in a radially symmetrical image:
+To prevent this, we can turn on ``force_symmetry``, which automatically mirrors the offset filter across the center, resulting in a symmetrical image:

 ```cpp
 filter.set_offset(